learnk8s/learnk8s.io/src/gatekeeper/content.md

 Implementing Gatekeeper policies in a cluster with existing workloads can be challenging since you don't want to disrupt critical workloads from being deployed due to non-compliance.
-Hence, Gatekeeper allows setting up constraints in a dry run enforcement mode using enforcementAction: dryrun in the spec:
+Hence, Gatekeeper allows setting up constraints in a dry run enforcement mode by specifying `enforcementAction: dryrun` in the spec:

 ```yaml|highlight=6-6
 apiVersion: constraints.gatekeeper.sh/v1beta1